mdn/content/files/en-us/web/api/securepaymentconfirmationrequest/index.md

 - `payeeName` {{optional_inline}}
   - : The display name of the payee that this SPC call is for (e.g., the merchant).
 Optional, may be provided alongside or instead of `payeeOrigin`.
 - `payeeOrigin`
   - : The origin of the payee that this SPC call is for (e.g., the merchant).
-Optional, may be provided alongside or instead of payeeName.
+Optional, may be provided alongside or instead of `payeeName`.
 - `extensions`
   - : Any [WebAuthn extensions](/en-US/docs/Web/API/Web_Authentication_API/WebAuthn_extensions) that should be used for the passed credential(s).
 The caller does not need to specify the [payment extension](/en-US/docs/Web/API/Web_Authentication_API/WebAuthn_extensions#payment); it is added automatically.
 - `locale`